snowballons/streamwatch-cli/README.md

 ## Prerequisites

-Before using Stream Manager CLI, ensure you have the following installed:
+Before using Streamwatch CLI, ensure you have the following installed:

 1.  **Python:** Version 3.7 or higher is required.
 You can check your version with `python --version` or `python3 --version`.
 Download Python from [python.org](https://www.python.org/) if needed.